 - The best cat brushes I’ve found are Safari’s slicker brush (great for short hair cats, shedding, removes a lot of loose fur) and Go Pets pin/bristle brush (better for long haired cats)

 - Brushing your cat regularly helps keep your house fur free and prevents hairballs.

 - Ideally you should brush your cat at least twice a week, more if your pet sheds a lot.

-We had a seriously bad shedding situation when we first moved Saus and Poki from Canada to Australia.
-I think the drastic temperature change triggered some sort of cataclysmic hair loss.
-I’m not exaggerating.
-This was beyond the usual seasonal shedding.
-There was hair in our food, our eyes, on my husband’s work clothes…everywhere!
-We literally inhaled cat hairs through our nostrils when going to sleep at night.
+We had a seriously bad shedding situation when we first moved our cats overseas.
+I think the temperature change from a cold to a hot climate triggered the cataclysmic hair loss (he he he).
+To paint a picture, there was hair in our food, our eyes, on my husband’s work clothes…everywhere!
+We literally inhaled cat hairs when going to sleep at night.
 Add into the equation that my husband is pretty allergic to cats and we have a total meltdown.

 Why brush your cat?

-I feel like there are more types of brush for cats than for humans.
-Some of the most common are:
+I think there must be more types of brush for cats than for humans!
+Some you’re likely to come across are: